Angströmquelle Karlsruhe: Microfabrication

-Advantages of synchrotron light sources

-In comparison to conventional radiation sources, synchrotrons produce light in a far broader spectrum and a much higher intensity.
-The generated radiation consists of a very broad continuous electromagnetic spectrum covering the full range from hard X-rays to wavelengths beyond the infrared scope (Terahertz radiation).
-Monochromators then allow the filtering of the required scope of wavelengths.
-Since the electrons are stored in packages inside the storage ring, synchrotron radiation occurs in pulses.
-Thus, dynamic processes up to the scope of nano seconds can be resolved and measured.
-Already from its generation on the radiation is polarized (linearly or circularly); a prerequisite for many experimental applications.

 Access for scientific users

 Besides the scientists at ANKA and IPS that contribute to the development of the synchrotron and its components, external users in particular have the opportunity to use the radiation generated at ANKA for their own research projects.
 Users of the international science community are coordinated by ANKA's user office.
 Twice a year, proposals for beamtime at ANKA are collected via an online application procedure.
 The actual beamtime is then allocated by an international scientific committee that evaluates the submitted proposals.
 On the premises of KIT Campus North a guest house grants the accommodation of external users for the time of their project at ANKA.
 More information on the allocation of beamtime can be found on the web pages of the user office.